prince-espiot/Viewers/README.md

 ```
 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See the `LICENSE` file for more details.